FACTBOX-China-U.S. commercial deals signed during Trump's China visit

 * China’s top state oil major Sinopec, Bank Of China and China Investment Corp agreed to help develop Alaska’s liquefied natural gas sector.
 Alaska Gasoline Development Corp signed a deal with the Chinese companies worth up to $43 billion and which could create up to 12,000 American jobs during construction.

-* Boeing Co won orders and commitments worth $37 billion deal at list prices for 300 jets, including 260 narrow-body Boeing 737s and a total of 40 wide-body 787s and 777s from state purchasing agency China Aviation Supplies Holding Co.
-The breakdown between firm orders and non-binding commitments was not immediately available.
-Analysts noted before the announcement that Boeing had already posted over 300 orders from undisclosed buyers this year and that it was not yet clear how much of the China deal would be entirely new business.
-Boeing declined further comment.
+* Boeing Co signed a $37 billion deal to sell 260 Boeing B-737s, 40 B787s and B777s to China Aviation Supplies Holding Co.
+Boeing said the sales would be at list prices.
+Analysts said some of the orders may be among the more than 300 from undisclosed buyers posted this year and it was not yet clear how much of the China deal would be entirely new business.

 * General Electric Co signed three commercial deals with Chinese partners worth a total of $3.5 billion.